Zaitex89/mnist-interactive-classifier/README.md

-# HandDigit AI — MNIST Handwritten Digit Classifier
+# HandDigit AI MNIST Handwritten Digit Classifier

 An interactive handwritten digit classifier built with TensorFlow and Streamlit.
 Train a neural network on the MNIST dataset, upload your own digit images for prediction, and teach the model from your corrections — all through a clean web interface.

----

-## Repo name suggestion

-**`handdigit-ai`** or **`mnist-interactive-classifier`**

-## Description (for GitHub)

-> Interactive MNIST digit classifier with online learning.
-Train a neural network, predict handwritten digits from uploaded images, and improve the model in real time by correcting its mistakes — changes are saved permanently to disk.

----

 ## Project structure